Tap-Payments/goSellSDK-AndroidX/README.md

 You can also join the [Google Test Suite](https://groups.google.com/forum/#!forum/googlepay-test-mode-stub-data) , Make sure your account is whitelisted and so sample cards will be available from google to test in TEST enviroment.

+<a name="trouble_shoot_googlepay"></a>
+# Trouble shoot GooglePay

+You might encounter the following errors at some point in your integration.
+This list provides some helpful troubleshooting advice should these errors arise.

+1. This merchant is not enabled for Google Pay
+   The Google Pay API requires a Google merchantId for sites that configure PaymentsClient for a PRODUCTION environment.
+A Google merchantId is associated with one or more fully qualified domains through the Google Pay and Wallet Console.
+Check the returned error details for more information.

+2. This merchant has not completed registration to use Google Pay API.
+Please go to console (https://pay.google.com/business/console) to verify.
+   You haven't completed the process to register your apps for the Google Pay API.
+Review Request production access to register using the Google Pay and Wallet Console and request a review of your app's use of the Google Pay API.

+3. This merchant profile does not have access to this feature Google hasn't configured your app to use the Google Pay API.
+Review Request production access to request a review of your app's use of the Google Pay API via the Google Pay and Wallet Console.
+   This Google Pay API integration is disabled.
+Please contact us for more information (https://developers.google.com/pay/api/faq#how-to-get-support).
+   Contact us to learn more about the required steps to re-enable the Google Pay API for your Google Account.

 -----